Historic mission paves way for space tourism

 - Would you like to test out a brand-new rocket?

 - Imagine you have gone on holiday to Mars.
 Write an electronic postcard to send home.
 Describe what it is like on the planet – your surroundings, your clothes, what you eat and how the hotel looks.

 Some People Say...

 “Space tourism will bloom very soon: regular tourist flights, orbital hotels.
 I foresee an interplanetary cruise ship.”Buzz Aldrin, astronaut

 - A movable part of a helmet that can be pulled down to cover the face.

 - Crew Dragon has a heat shield to protect astronauts when going through Earth’s atmosphere.
 It also has four parachutes designed to help lower the astronauts gently into the Atlantic Ocean when they return.

 - Privately owned

-- National Aeronautics and Space Administration is part of the American government responsible for the space programme, as well as space research.
+- National Aeronautics and Space Administration is the part of the American government responsible for the space programme, as well as space research.